KangBoming/BulkFormer/README.md

 ```

 ## Publication
-BulkFormer: A large-scale foundation model for human bulk transcriptomes
+A large-scale foundation model for human bulk transcriptomes

 ## License
 This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/KangBoming/DeepAVC/blob/main/LICENSE) file for details